 This sculpture, created by Joseph J. O’Connell in 1969, is dedicated to the 160 American dentists who died in wars during the 20th century.
 The curved arms and sweeping lines of the parents clothing create an environment that protects the child.

-When the DuSable Bridge opened on May 14, 1920, it transformed a single dirt-lane road known as Pine Street into The Magnificent Mile in downtown Chicago that we know and love today.
-In fact, the bridge was built right by Chicago's first non-indigenous settlement.Read more Read more
+When the DuSable Bridge opened in 1920, it transformed a single dirt-lane road in downtown Chicago into The Magnificent Mile we know and love today.
+Formerly the Michigan Avenue Bridge, it was renamed in 2010 in honor of the "Father of Chicago," Jean Baptiste Pointe DuSable, a French Haitian and the city's first non-native settler.Read more Read more